 Not got a BEng to your name?
 Not a problem.
-We explore other ways into the engineering sector that you may not have considered.
+We explore how to get into engineering without a BEng.

 What is a BEng?